To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.

 – Ralph Waldo Emerson

-As I approached the milestone of 40, I began to notice shifts in my life and perspective, a constant tug on my heart.
+As I approached my 40’s, I began to notice shifts in my life and perspective, a constant tug on my heart.
 I had spent years climbing the corporate ladder, creating a career based on “spinning” the perfect story, releasing the next bestseller.
-All the while, the life I knew was slowly falling apart.
+All the while, living my own.